Hard to digest what is happening in Nirbhaya case: Justice Santhosh Hegde

 He also says that he is surprised that the courts are entertaining the petitions and passing orders, withdrawing orders etc. I am however happy that the Supreme Court has now taken note of it and is looking into such matters.

 Justice Hegde asks why should the system be mocked in such a manner.
-I am a proponent of the death sentence and one of the very few judges who reversed an order of life imprisonment to death.
+I am a proponent of the death sentence and one of the very few judges who reversed the order of life imprisonment to death.

 Sessions judge who issued death warrants in Nirbhaya case transferred

 It was a case in which a family was murdered in a brutal manner at UP over a property dispute.
-It was a brutal and well planned murder.
+It was a brutal and well-planned murder.
 The trial court had awarded death sentence, but the High Court reduced it to life.
 When it came in appeal to the Supreme Court I struck down the High Court order while confirming the sentence awarded by the trial court, Justice Hegde says.

-My question is why talk about the rights of prisoners.
+My question is why to talk about the rights of prisoners.
 Don't the victims and their families also have rights.
 What is happening is difficult to digest.
 I understand it must be a torture for those on the death row also to wait for the sentence, but then they are responsible for it, Justice Hegde also says.

 The MHA's plea: